7Eddie20/Excursio-Programmare/Basics/Basics_Summary.md

 - `typecastDive` - a program to practice the typecasting.
 - `sizeOf` - a program to showcase the bytes used by each data type.
 - `setprecision` - a program to showcase the setprecision working.
+- `notations` - a program to showcase the notations involving set precision